e-mission/e-mission-docs/docs/e-mission-phone/guidelines_to_support_i18n.md

 Because each language as different format for date and hour, we are using the JavaScript library [moment](https://momentjs.com/) to handle that.

-To display hours in the adequate format, you can use :
+To display hours in the adequate format, you can use:

 ```js
 moment(dt).format("LT");
 ```

-To display date :
+To display date:

 ```js
 moment(day).format('LL');
 ```

-You can also use the following lines to retrieve weekdays and months :
+You can also use the following lines to retrieve weekdays and months:

 ```js
 moment.weekdaysMin()